ricardocr987/brick/README.md

 - SaaS
 - Inventory management & payment method for a physical store

-Brick is a payment protocol or sales contract that allows sellers to tokenize goods, services or assets by setting up a configuration or conditions of the sales contract, giving ot their token some functionalities.
+Brick is a payment protocol or sales contract that allows sellers to tokenize goods, services or assets by setting up a configuration or conditions of the sales contract, giving to their token some functionalities.
 Here's how it works:

 1. Set the token you want to receive in the sale.
 2. Choose between an unlimited or limited sale.
 In the case of a limited sale, define how many sales you want to make.